English

 3Prerequisites

-ENG354 : Magazine Editing an Publishing
+ENG354 : Editing and Publishing

 Credit Hour(s)